UTKcataloging/mods_to_rdf/docs/source/contents/4_draft_mapping.rst

 Use Case
 ^^^^^^^^

-In a some collections for Arrowmont, we will find items having a physicalLocation subelement with the displayLabel attribute of Collection with text containing "Archives Collection".
-We also have extra physicalLocation subelements with displayLabel attributes of Detailed Location, City and State.
+In a some collections for Arrowmont, we will find items having a :code:`physicalLocation` subelement with the :code:`displayLabel` attribute value of "Collection" with text containing "Archives Collection".
+We also have extra :code:`physicalLocation` subelements with :code:`displayLabel` attribute values of "Detailed Location", "City" and "State".

 Justification
 ^^^^^^^^^^^^^

-Because these records do not already have a dbo:collection predicate, we will transcribe the string literal to dbo:collection for :code:`location/physicalLocation[@displayLabel="Collection"]`.
+Because these records do not already have a `dbo:collection` predicate, we will transcribe the string literal to `dbo:collection` for :code:`location/physicalLocation[@displayLabel="Collection"]`.
 No other data here needs to be retained and will be dropped.

-Xpath
+XPath
 ^^^^^

 :code:`location/physicalLocation[@displayLabel="Collection" and text()[contains(.,"Archives Collection")]]`